 At issue were salaries and the use of a merit-pay system.
 Picket lines were established around the papers' buildings and the Newspaper Guild began publishing its own Seattle Union Record (named after a labor newspaper published from 1899 to 1928).
 During the course of the strike, the new Union Record produced 18 tabloid print editions and a website.

 Mayor Paul Schell's Stand

 As a show of support for strikers, Seattle Mayor Paul Schell issued an order prohibiting city workers and department heads from granting interviews or providing information to reporters from the Times or the P-I. Replacement workers and managers working as reporters would not be granted press credentials, but he would allow them to attend news conferences.
 Schell later changed his stand to a personal refusal to grant one-on-one interviews to replacement workers.

 Joining the Newspaper Guild was Teamsters Local 174, which represented approximately 80 Times truck drivers.
 Teamsters Local 763, which represented 180 other drivers, reached a settlement and did not strike.

-he Newspaper Guild sought wage increases of approximately $2 an hour spread over three years (the Times offered 55 cents an hour over six years), an end to a two-tier wage structure in which suburban employees were paid less than those who worked downtown, changes to the P-I's pension plan, and changes in the number of employees who would be required to join The Guild.
+The Newspaper Guild sought wage increases of approximately $2 an hour spread over three years (the Times offered 55 cents an hour over six years), an end to a two-tier wage structure in which suburban employees were paid less than those who worked downtown, changes to the P-I's pension plan, and changes in the number of employees who would be required to join the Guild.

 The Times and the P-I continued to publish smaller editions using management employees and replacement workers.
 These editions were delivered free to subscribers for a time.
 Production workers remained on the job.
 U.S. Senator Patty Murray provided the assistance of a federal mediator and the parties met in Washington, D.C.